elifry/notes-template/journal-automation/README.md

 - `src/journal.rs`: Core journal functionality
 - `src/utils.rs`: Utility functions (device info, location, weather, editor)
 - `src/amazon.rs`: Amazon data processing and integration

+## Editor Requirements

+The tool is designed to work with either Cursor or VS Code as the default editor.
+To ensure proper functionality:

+1. Install either Cursor (preferred) or VS Code
+2. Add the editor to your system PATH:
+   - For Windows:
+     - Add to both Command Prompt (cmd) and PowerShell PATH
+     - Restart your terminal after installation
+   - For macOS/Linux:
+     - The installer should handle this automatically
+     - If needed, add to your shell's PATH manually

+### Troubleshooting Editor Issues

+If you encounter issues with the editor not being found:

+1. Verify the editor is in your PATH:
+   - Windows: Run `where cursor` or `where code` in Command Prompt
+   - macOS/Linux: Run `which cursor` or `which code` in terminal
+2. Try restarting your terminal/IDE
+3. If using PowerShell on Windows, ensure the editor is in PowerShell's PATH specifically
+4. The tool will automatically try multiple methods to launch the editor, including:
+   - Direct command
+   - Command Prompt (Windows)
+   - PowerShell (Windows)